 The fact; Edison failed.
 I failed.
 Don’t imagine you are any different.
 Heck!
 You will fail.

 Failing is a class you can never miss when playing the game of money with your love-product.
 Reason being, the first version of the love-product is based on you; what you want.
 Not what the client want.
-You end up making something adorable in your eyes and selling it to your Facebook friends, their neighbor’s and pets.
+You end up making something adorable in your eyes and selling it to your Facebook friends, their neighbour’s and pets.

 That gets you past the first 6 months with some kind of profit.
 But when you exhaust those fellows, you are left with people who wouldn’t be caught dead with it.